Brethland/Brethland.github.io/en/about.md

 Mistakenly born as a boy and tries her best to change, she has an oriential culture base mixed with a western education, which is so common for all to escape from colonism and post-colonism.
 She speaks Shanghainese(mother tongue), Mandarin, English, Deutsch and a little Japanese.
 Tides of multilingual knowledges flow into her mind, though in an endless war against monolingualism.

 She found a reflection and an ideal ego on Yuki Nagato and then decided to read and write for herself.
-Her biggest wish is sitting Babel Library till life's end, or supposed to be so.
+Her biggest wish is sitting inside Babel Library till life's end, or supposed to be so.
 While phenomenons arise and disappear, a core with rationality remains unchanged, she believed firmly.

 She has belief on the God, in a Spinoza's meaning.
 Although she does not agree with all of the formality, she helds a positive opinion upon Christian religions, especially Protestantism.
 Her view upon world is more like a mix from Wittgenstein and Heidegger, the accurate description will be shown when talking with her.